weinberg/SQLToy/README.md

 ### Cool a new database!
 Is this a great database to use in production?

-Hell no. Don't use this for anything except learning about how SQL processes a query.
+No. Don't use this for anything except learning about how SQL processes a query.

 ### What operations are supported?